 We also searched for National or Local Coverage Determinations (NCDs or LCDs) from the Centers for Medicare and Medicaid Services (CMS) and from the California Department of Health Care Services.
 We located two NCDs that describe indications and limitations of coverage for fecal occult blood tests (Record 190.34) and colorectal cancer screening (Record 210.3).
-In addition, we located five LCDs pertaining to diagnostic and therapeutic colonoscopy (Record L34213), diagnostic colonoscopy and sigmoidoscopy (Record L34614), and Prometheus IBD sgi Diagnostic[®] test (L37299/L37539).24-29
+In addition, we located five LCDs pertaining to diagnostic and therapeutic colonoscopy (Record L34213), diagnostic colonoscopy and sigmoidoscopy (Record L34614), and Prometheus IBD sgi Diagnostic[®] test (L37299/L37539).39-44

 Table 3.1 on the following page summarizes the benefit designs for representative commercial payers.
 We were unable to locate publicly available coverage policies for adalimumab from BCBSNJ, BCBSTN, Emblem, or HCSB; for golimumab from BCBSNJ, BCBSTN, and Emblem; for tofacitinib from BCBSNJ, BCBSTN, CareFirst, Emblem, HCSC, and Highmark; and for ustekinumab from Aetna, BCBSFL, BCBSTN, CareFirst, Cigna, HCSC, IndepBC, and UHC due to its recent approval.
-As a note, all therapies except ustekinumab are approved by the FDA as second-line treatments.
-The TNF inhibitors are indicated as per the FDA label after inadequate response to conventional therapy, vedolizumab is indicated as per the FDA label after failure by conventional therapy or a TNF inhibitor.
-Lastly, we do not report several percentages for tofacitinib because the FDA recently changed the labeled indication, and most coverage policies have not yet been updated.
+As a note, all therapies except ustekinumab and vedolizumab are approved by the FDA as second-line treatments.
+The TNF inhibitors are indicated as per the FDA label after inadequate response to conventional therapy and tofacitinib is indicated as per the FDA label following an inadequate response to a TNF inhibitor.
+Lastly, we do not report several percentages for tofacitinib and vedolizumab because the FDA recently changed the labeled indications of these drugs, and most coverage policies have not yet been updated.